🌑 CURIOUS ABOUT SHADOW WORK? → DOWNLOAD THE FREE STARTER KIT

 A Final Note

 Shadow work is not about becoming someone new.
-It is about reconnecting with parts of yourself that learned to hide in order to survive.
+It is about understanding the parts of yourself that learned to hide, stay quiet, stay small, or stay protected in order to survive.

 You do not need to rush.
+You do not need to have all the answers.
 You do not need to be fearless.
-You only need the willingness to listen.

-Whatever step you choose, trust that it is enough.
+Whatever step you choose, trust that the beginning is enough.

 With love,